Evidence based child therapy in O’Fallon MO

 Adventurer

-Sometimes a parent needs to know how to support their child at home.
-Deborah Woods, NCC offers Playtime Power, an online home learning program that gives parents access to the evidence based child-centered play therapy skills she’s used to help kids for the past 38 years.
+At other times, a parent needs to know how to support their child at home.
+Deborah Woods, NCC, offers Playtime Power, an online home learning program.
+This program provides parents with access to evidence-based child-centered play therapy skills.
+Deborah has used these skills to help children for the past 38 years.

 Trailblazer